About The Provost

 Dr. Burns began his current position as Provost at Belmont University on January 1, 2011.
 Upon appointing Dr. Burns to the position, Belmont President Dr. Bob Fisher said, “The provost position has been one of the key factors in Belmont’s success.
 I have no doubt that in this role Thomas Burns will continue to create one of the most amazing stories in higher education.”

 Dr. Burns graduated cum laude with a B.S. in Chemistry from Dickinson College in 1991 and completed his Ph.D. in Physical Chemistry from Vanderbilt University in 1998.
 He taught in the chemistry and physics department at Florida Southern College for four years, winning two teaching awards and being named department chair in 1999.

-For six years Dr. Burns served as the assistant dean for academic affairs for the Yale University Graduate School of Arts and Sciences where, among other things, he oversaw the Fulbright program and participated in the creation, implementation and interpretation of the policies for the graduate school.
+For almost six years Dr. Burns served as the assistant dean for academic affairs for the Yale University Graduate School of Arts and Sciences where, among other things, he oversaw the Fulbright program and participated in the creation, implementation and interpretation of the policies for the graduate school.

 From 2006-2010, Dr. Burns served as associate provost for academic administration at Millersville University of Pennsylvania, where in cooperation with the provost he was responsible for the division of academic affairs, including the general education program, the First Year Experience, global education and community and academic partnerships among other duties.